 The operation appears to be a success so far.

 Indeed, thousands of people have tweeted about it–including Harry Styles, says the Daily Mail, though he has apparently deleted his tweet since.
-A BuzzFeed user created a rather inaccurate and idiotic article stating that bikini bridge proves you’re healthy and that boys will compliment you and that if you’re a “real woman,” you’ll have one.
+A BuzzFeed user (not staff writer) created a rather inaccurate and idiotic article stating that bikini bridge proves you’re healthy and that boys will compliment you and that if you’re a “real woman,” you’ll have one.
 Dove‘s spokesperson, Lucy Attley, even released this statement:

 “Our ambition at Dove is for beauty to be a source of confidence, not anxiety.
 We want to inspire women everywhere to feel good about the bodies they have, and not experience the constant pressure that drives beauty anxieties, portraying an ideal of beauty that is not real or reflective of women in the UK.”